oesteban/hcph-sops/docs/data-collection/tear-down.md

 - [ ] Disconnect the tube from the RB and then lift the velcro attachment to remove the RB.
 - [ ] Prepare the belt on the bed to be removed from the room when you show the participant out.
 - [ ] Help the participant carefully remove the ECG leads.
-- [ ] Disconnect the three ECG terminals from the cable and put them in their pouch.
+- [ ] Disconnect the three ECG leads from the electrodes fixed on the participant's skin.
+- [ ] Indicate the participant that they may remove the electrodes outside in the changing room.
+- [ ] Bag the ECG leads into their designated self-sealing pouch.
 - [ ] Disconnect the last section of the cannula and dispose of it in the trash can.
 - [ ] Help the participant step down and accompany them out to the control room.
 - [ ] Help the participant recover their personal belongings and change clothes if necessary.